aratare-jp/epsilon-clj/docs/usage/programmatic.md

 ```

 It also takes a boolean to indicate if you want watch mode.

+!!! important
+    Due to a certain [bug](https://github.com/aratare-jp/epsilon-clj/issues/24), on Windows, any modification to the
+    models will not trigger regeneration if `validate-all` is in watch mode.

 ## `generate`
 Take a single template and run generation with it.